 In Virginia, we’re making it easier for kids to develop healthy habits.

-More than 700 schools serving over 493,000 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
+Nearly 650 schools serving over 457,000 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
 Since 2007, four Virginia schools have been recognized with National Healthy Schools Awards for their outstanding efforts.

 Hear from a school champion from just one of the many schools we work with in Virginia: Lovettsville Elementary School in Loudoun County Public School District, enrolled with the Healthy Schools Program since 2012.